Konami unveils long-rumoured Metal Gear Solid 3 remake for PS5

 A prequel to the first two Metal Gear Solid games, Snake Eater follows future series villain Naked Snake in the 1960s as he infiltrates a Soviet jungle to stop the development of a superweapon and face off against his mentor who defected.

-However, the cinematic trailer didn’t reveal anything about the direction or scope of the remake, simply showing wildlife in the jungle before revealing Snake.
-Further, a release date wasn’t revealed, but we do know it’s coming to PS5.
+However, the cinematic trailer didn’t reveal anything about the direction or scope of the remake (titled Metal Gear Solid Delta: Snake Eater), simply showing wildlife in the jungle before revealing Snake himself.
+In a message on the official teaser site, Konami simply says it’s aiming for a “faithful recreation of the original story and game design, while evolving the gameplay with stunning visuals and a seamless user experience.”

+Further, a release date wasn’t revealed, but we do know it’s coming to PS5, Xbox Series X/S and PC.
 It’s also unclear whether David Hayter, the Canadian actor who’s voiced Snake for decades, is reprising the role in the remake.

 Released in late 2004, Metal Gear Solid 3: Snake Eater is regarded as one of the greatest games of all time for its compelling cinematic spy story and innovative stealth camouflage mechanics.
 For many, it’s the best entry in Hideo Kojima’s iconic Metal Gear series.